2 Corinthians

 The Structure of 2 Corinthians

-Paul thanks God for getting him through the troubles of the recent past and asks the Corinthians to pray for his team.
+Paul thanks God for getting him through his recent troubles and asks the Corinthians to pray for his team.

 Paul's delay at coming is not a fickle decision, rather, he did not wish to cause pain.
 The immoral member is the one who caused the pain and he has been dealt with, therefore forgive him.